 How to avoid taxes on Venmo

-If you’re self-employed and getting paid through Venmo for working, or you’re selling items for a profit, there’s no getting around the fact that you’ll owe taxes on that money.
+If you’re self-employed and earn business income through Venmo, or you’re selling items for a profit, there’s no getting around the fact that you’ll owe federal tax on that money.
 You’ll need to report that income when you file your tax return, even if you don’t receive Form 1099-K. Consult with a tax professional if you have any questions about whether a transaction counts as taxable income.

 You can’t avoid the taxes by turning to a different payment app.
 Other peer-to-peer payment platforms, including PayPal, Stripe, and Square, are subject to the same rules.
 And you’re responsible for reporting money you earn and paying taxes on it, regardless of how you’re paid — even if you don’t receive a 1099-K.

-That said, there are a few situations when you may face a tax bill for a Venmo transaction when you have no tax liability.
+That said, there are a few situations when you may face a tax bill for a Venmo transaction even though you have no tax liability.

 Make sure any payments your friends and family send you for gifts or reimbursements aren’t accidentally tagged as “goods and services.”
 If incorrectly tagged personal transactions exceed the reporting threshold for the year ($5,000 in 2024), you could be issued a Form 1099-K, even though these transactions aren’t taxable.
-Plus, you’ll pay fees on transactions that should be free.
-If someone sent you a payment that was inadvertently tagged as “goods and services,” ask them to contact Venmo to correct the mistake.
+Plus, you’ll pay fees on transactions that should be free of fees.
+If someone sent you a payment that was inadvertently tagged as goods and services, ask them to contact Venmo to correct the mistake.

 You can generally avoid paying taxes on Venmo transactions if you sell items for less than you paid.
-If you sold less than $20,000 worth of items, you shouldn’t receive a 1099-K for 2023, but you’ll receive one for 2024 if your sales exceed $5,000 as the new reporting requirements phase in.
+If you sold less than $5,000 worth of items, you shouldn’t receive a 1099-K for 2024.
+But as the new reporting requirements phase in, you’ll receive one for 2025 if your sales exceed $2,500 and one for 2026 if your sales are over $600.

-Even if you get a 1099-K, that doesn’t necessarily mean you’ll owe taxes.
+Getting a 1099-K doesn’t necessarily mean you’ll owe taxes.
 For example, suppose you paid $30,000 for your car and then sold it on Venmo for $23,000.
 Even if you received a 1099-K from Venmo, you could report the loss when you file your return and avoid any tax liability.
 Keeping records of how much you paid for any item you may eventually sell is essential.
-Check with a tax adviser to make sure you don’t wind up with an unnecessary tax bill.
+Check with a tax adviser to make sure you don’t end up with an unnecessary tax bill.

 Frequently asked questions (FAQs)

-You’re required to pay taxes on money you earn through Venmo in 2023, as well as other tax years.
+You’re required to pay taxes on money you earned through Venmo in 2024, as well as other tax years.
 However, the IRS has delayed the implementation of new Form 1099-K reporting thresholds.
-Most taxpayers will only receive a 1099-K tax form for 2023 if they received more than $20,000 in Venmo payments for goods and services, as well as at least 200 transactions.
+Most taxpayers will only receive a 1099-K tax form for 2024 if they received more than $5,000 in Venmo payments for goods and services.
 But you’re still responsible for reporting Venmo income below these thresholds and paying taxes on that money, even if you don’t receive Form 1099-K.

 2. What is the $600 tax rule?

 The $600 tax rule is a new rule that will eventually require third-party payment apps like Venmo, PayPal, and Cash App to submit Form 1099-K for any user who earns more than $600 on the platform during a tax year.
-The new rule is delayed for 2023, so it won’t affect users during tax season in 2024.
-A phased-in threshold of $5,000 will apply for the 2024 tax year.
+The new rule is being phased in, so this tax season, it will only affect users who earned more than $5,000 on the platforms.
+A lower threshold of $2,500 will apply for the 2025 tax year before the final $600 rule takes effect for the 2026 tax year.

 3. Will I owe taxes if I sold cryptocurrency using Venmo?

 You’ll receive a gains and loss statement from Venmo if you sold cryptocurrency using the platform.
 Regardless of what platform you use to sell crypto, your profits are subject to capital gains taxes.
-You may be able to offset some of your gains through capital losses.
-Consult with a tax professional about the rules.
+You may be able to offset some of your gains through capital losses, so consult with a tax professional about the rules.